A simple vaginal or vulvar tear means a cut, split or damage to tissue that may bleed a little, sting when you urinate and feel uncomfortable.

 - Keep it clean with daily showering or a rinse

-- Go commando (no underwear) or wear comfortable underwear so it doesn’t catch or irritate the cut
+- Go commando (no underwear) or wear comfortable underwear so the healing cut doesn’t catch or irritate your skin

-- Keep an eye on it, but there is no need for concern with these types of cuts.
-Treat them like you would any other cut on your body – protect it, keep it clean, and don’t fret about it
+- Keep an eye on it, protect it, keep it clean, and don’t fret about it

-Bleeding and pain after fingering is really common in sexually inexperienced women, who aren’t sure what’s supposed to be happening in their vagina.
-While it comes naturally to some, fingering is advanced sex, and takes a lot of practice to get right for most people.
+While it comes naturally to a chosen few, fingering is advanced sex and takes a lot of practice to get right for most of us.

 What a health professional can do for your cuts and tears

-Your naturopath may offer you the same treatments, but in a herbal cream (like our vulva and vagina-friendly cuts cream) or other formula, depending on your diagnosis.
+Your naturopath may offer you the same treatments, but in a herbal cream (like our vulva and vagina-friendly cuts cream) or another formula depending on your diagnosis.